mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## So what?
 I already knew this stuff

- * Majority of effort lies outside of the technical realm
+ * Clear to see that the majority of effort lies outside of the technical realm

 ### Software development is about people.
 People are complex